wendyverdonk93/docs/content/tools/reports/accountant-report-export.md

 In the report, all (processed) incoming and outgoing completed transactions are displayed in the specified period in which you generate the report, providing you insights on an individual level, as well as of all the associated costs.

+Since MultiSafepay does not collect funds for PayPal, transactions will not appear in the accountant export.
+Only payment methods whereby the financial status is marked as _Completed_, will be shown in the accountant export.

 If you have any questions regarding this process and/or require any assistance, feel free to contact our Support team at <support@multisafepay.com>